aws-samples/emr-spark-benchmark/README.md

 --region "$AWS_REGION"
 ```

+**Run all TPC-DS queries in loop via bash script:**
-**Optional:**  You can use below sample script to loop through multiple TPC-DS queries.
+You can use below sample script to loop through multiple TPC-DS queries.
+Copy below code snippet into a shell script:

 ```
 #!/bin/bash